- 1 1-800-HURT-911® NY Car Accident Attorneys

 Do you think your knee injury, shoulder injury, back injury, or neck injury is serious?
 We say YES!

-The photo below shows a car which was struck at an intersection in the Bronx by another car which ran a stop sign.
-One of our clients had a knee injury with arthroscopic surgery and our other client did not have any surgery or significant treatment.
+The photo below shows a car accident in which our client’s car rolled over on its side when it was hit by a car that ran a stop sign at an intersection in the Bronx, NYC.
+One of our clients had a knee injury and later had arthroscopic surgery.
+Our other client did not have any surgery and had little treatment.

-In this Bronx car accident, GEICO insurance offered only $25,000 for our client with surgery and nothing for our other client.
-GEICO claimed that the injuries of both clients were not serious according to the New York State no-fault law.
-We were successful in obtaining an award of the entire $100,000 insurance policy at arbitration for the client with surgery.
-The insurance company refused to arbitrate the case of the other client and we were successful in obtaining a $15,000 settlement for that client during the course of a lawsuit.
+We obtained an arbitration award of the entire $100,000 insurance policy for the client with surgery.
+The insurance company refused to arbitrate the case of the other client so we filed a lawsuit.
+We obtained a $15,000 settlement for that client during the course of the lawsuit.

 We proved our client’s knee injury was a serious injury in this Bronx car accident